Cal Raleigh Player Props: Mariners vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 14th in the league with a collective 8.9 strikeouts per nine innings.
+- The Cardinals pitching staff is 13th in MLB with a collective nine strikeouts per nine innings.

-- The Cardinals' 4.66 team ERA ranks 19th among all MLB pitching staffs.
+- The Cardinals' 4.70 team ERA ranks 19th among all league pitching staffs.

-- Matz gets the start for the Cardinals, his fourth of the season.
-He is 0-2 with a 6.48 ERA and 17 strikeouts in 16 2/3 innings pitched.
+- Mikolas gets the start for the Cardinals, his fifth of the season.
+He is 0-1 with an 8.10 ERA and 19 strikeouts in 20 2/3 innings pitched.

-- The lefty's last appearance came on Saturday against the Pittsburgh Pirates, when he went 5 2/3 innings, surrendering two earned runs while allowing three hits.
+- The righty's most recent time out was on Sunday against the Pittsburgh Pirates, when he tossed 5 2/3 innings, surrendering two earned runs while giving up seven hits.

-- The 31-year-old has amassed a 6.48 ERA and 9.2 strikeouts per nine innings in three games this season, while giving up a batting average of .328 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.